23 Tectonic Settings and Earth Resources

 Continental rifts

 Most of the Earth’s present-day spreading centres originated during the Mesozoic break-up of a supercontinent by a process called rifting.
-Rifting continues in certain continents at the present-day, notably in the East African Rift, a huge valley system that cuts through Africa.
+Rifting is occurring in certain continents at the present-day, notably in the East African Rift, a huge valley system that cuts through Africa.
 An earlier example ran through Pangea along the line of the modern Atlantic.
 Rift valleys mark places where the crust is being slowly stretched.
 Eventually this stretching may lead to the development of a new ocean.
 This has already happened to portions of the East African Rift, producing new oceanic lithosphere, only a few million years old, in the Red Sea and the Gulf of Aden.

 Rift system through Pangea prior to its breakup at 200 Ma.
 After Moores, E.M., Twiss, R.J., 1995.
 Tectonics.
 Freeman, New York.